 Having extra medications that you take regularly on hand also is important.
 If a State of Emergency is declared where you live, you may be able to refill prescriptions early.
 It’s better to be prepared than to be caught without critical diabetes supplies and medications if you are quarantined or catch COVID-19.

 As someone with diabetes, it is important that you have a plan to follow if symptoms of coronavirus develop.
-Pack a “to-go bag” of diabetic medical supplies and medicine in case you need to go to the hospital and have a list of phone numbers for the doctors involved in your medical care.
+Pack a “to-go bag” of diabetic supplies and medications in case you need to go to the hospital and have a list of phone numbers for the providers involved in your medical care.

 Other medications can be used to treat the symptoms of COVID-19, but should be used with caution if you are diabetic.

-This information has been reviewed and approved by Elizabeth Kern, MD (March 2020)
+This information has been reviewed and approved by Jenna Milliron, FNP (February 2022)